andymagill/blanktype-next/README.md

 ### Linting
 This project uses ESLint for code linting.
 Run the linter with: `npm run lint` or `yarn lint`

+## Upstream Updates and Forks
+If you want to use this project as a starting point for your own project, you can fork the repository on GitHub and then set the original repository as an "upstream" remote.
+This will allow you to pull in updates and bug fixes from the original repository into your forked version.

+1. Fork the repository on GitHub.
+2. Clone your forked repository: `git clone https://github.com/andymagill/blanktype-next.git`
+3. Change to the project directory: `cd blanktype-next`
+4. Add the original repository as an upstream remote: `git remote add upstream https://github.com/andymagill/blanktype-next.git`
+5. To pull in updates from the upstream repository, run: `git pull upstream main`

+By following these steps, you can keep your forked version of the project up-to-date with the latest changes from the original repository.

 ## Contributing
 Contributions are welcome!
 Please follow the [contributing guidelines](CONTRIBUTING.md) when submitting pull requests.